-- Pass 1 – All addressable positions are overwritten with binary zeros.
+- Pass 1 – All addressable positions are overwrite with binary zeros.

-- Pass 2 – All addressable positions are overwritten with binary ones.
+- Pass 2 – All addressable positions are overwrite with binary ones.

-- and Pass 3 – All addressable positions are overwritten with a random character.
+- and Pass 3 – All addressable positions are overwrite with a random character.

 There are other iterations of the DoD standard with alterations in the use of characters, their completion, and the frequency of checks.
 For example, a modified version of DoD 5220.22-M uses the number 97 instead of a random character for the last pass.